- Enrollment Steps

 Students from Florida state public colleges and universities need to:

-- Click here to visit the "Take a course at another school section" of the FloridaShines website.
-Once on that floridashines.org web page, read the information and then at the bottom of the page click the link called "Start or check the status of your Transient Student Admission Application Now."
-A new form must be provided every term that you take a course at EFSC as a transient student.
+- Visit the "Take a course at another school section" of the FloridaShines website.
+Once on that floridashines.org web page, read the information and then click the link called "Apply or Check Application Status Now."
+A new online form must be provided through FloridaShines every term that you take a course at EFSC as a transient student.
+The FloridaShines system will email you as your request progresses through your home school and EFSC, plus you can log into FloridaShines and check the status at any time.

 Students from Florida private and out-of-state schools should follow the steps below:

-While not mandated for transient students, orientation is recommended for all students.
+While not mandated for transient students, orientation through our easy-to-use online system is recommended for all students.
 It’s an introduction to life at Eastern Florida.
-Click here for more on orientation.

 Step 3: Enroll for courses, pay your fees, get your Student ID card, parking decal & books.

-- Check out the Tuition & Fees link on the left for information on paying fees.
+- Check out the Tuition & Fees section for information on paying fees.

 - Student ID cards are available at any EFSC Campus Security Office for free by presenting your class registration and a photo ID.
 This ID also will be your library card and replacing a lost card costs $10.

-- Bookstores are located on all four campuses.
-At least 30 days prior to the first day of class for each term, EFSC posts a list of each textbook required for each course offered at the institution during the upcoming term.
-You can find the list at the bookstore website's "Find Textbooks" page, which will include the International Standard Book Number (ISBN) for each required textbook or other identifying information, the title, all authors listed, publishers, edition number, copyright date and published date.
+- EFSC Bookstores offer on-campus service and online ordering.
+At least 30 days prior to the first day of class for each term, EFSC posts a list of course materials required for each course offered during the upcoming term.
+You can find the list at the bookstore's "Find Course Materials" page, which will include the International Standard Book Number (ISBN) for each required textbook or other identifying information, the title, all authors listed, publishers, edition number, copyright date and published date.

 - Admissions & Records Contacts